How To Overcome Social Anxiety Using These 5 Tips

 To minimize this, try to focus your attention on those around you.
 Try to focus on what the other person is saying rather than tune into the negative thoughts that may be nagging you.
 Social anxiety can be difficult to cope with, but try to focus on the present moment.
 As you continue to practice this, your social anxiety may eventually become easier to manage.

 While it may seem counterintuitive, seeking out new relationships and finding supportive social environments may help.
-If you keep it simple, like saying “hello” to your co-workers or asking them what they did over the weekend, engaging others in a “safe” environment may help you manage social anxiety.
+If you keep it simple, like saying “Hello” to your co-workers or asking them what they did over the weekend, engaging others in a “safe” environment may help you manage social anxiety.

-Meditation and yoga can also be extremely helpful for people with social anxiety.
-Try pairing these practices with at least 30 minutes of exercise a day to help manage your social anxiety.
+Meditation and yoga can also be beneficial for people with social anxiety.
+To manage social anxiety, try pairing these practices with at least 30 minutes of daily exercise.
+Other relaxation exercises might include deep breathing and guided imagery, which can calm the mind and promote a sense of peace and safety.

 Getty/Luis Alvarez

+Online therapy may be a potential solution if you believe you’d benefit from professional help but aren’t comfortable meeting with a therapist in person.
+You can speak to a licensed mental health professional via phone, online chat, or video chat from the comfort of your home or anywhere you feel safe, if you have an internet connection.
 Online therapy can be as effective as in-person therapy for treating conditions such as social anxiety disorders, and many prefer online therapy for convenience.
-A 2022 study found that online therapy was generally equally effective to in-person therapy for treating social anxiety disorder.
+A 2022 study found that online therapy was generally equally effective as in-person therapy for treating social anxiety disorder.

 Takeaway